financial disclosure statements

 - Loans received

-- The specific sources of income to a business in which the public official is a partner, if the public official’s share of the income from that source is at least $10,000 in a given year.
+- The individual sources of income to a business in which the public official is a partner, if the public official’s share of the income from that source is at least $10,000 in a given year.

 To clarify the last item about disclosure of sources of income to a business, here's an example:

-If a public official is a 50-50 partner in a law firm with one other attorney, and the law firm has a client that pays the firm $20,000, then that client must be disclosed by the public official because the official's share of income from the client was $10,000.
+If a public official is a 50-50 partner in a law firm with one other person, and the law firm has a client that pays the firm $20,000, then that client must be disclosed by the public official because the official's share of income from the client was $10,000.

-If the client had paid the firm only $19,000, no disclosure would be required because the public official’s share is only $9,500 – less than the $10,000 threshhold required for disclosure.
+If the client had paid the law firm only $19,000, no disclosure would be required because the public official’s share is only $9,500 – less than the $10,000 threshhold required for disclosure.